GregaRubin/checkers-detect/README.md

 ![centers](https://github.com/user-attachments/assets/53de1d09-6c30-4014-9bbc-1978538af057)

 The script starts by opening up a pyplot and asks you to select the 4 corners of your checkers board.
-Once the corners are select it calculates each possible position of a board piece using perspectiveTransform from openCV.
-Each board piece image is evaulated using the trained neural network and saved in an array if it qulifies as a board piece.
+Once the corners are select it calculates the centers of each possible board piece using perspectiveTransform from openCV.
+Each board piece image is cropped based on the board square width, evaulated using the trained neural network and saved in an array if it qulifies as a board piece.

 ![predict](https://github.com/user-attachments/assets/af8e8e32-d475-40f1-8cf4-879da17bc753)